 Sharing of nude or semi-nude images is when someone sends or receives a sexually explicit text, image or video via the internet or mobile device.
-This includes sending 'nude/semi-nude pics' or 'nude/semi-nude selfies'.
-Pressuring someone into sending a nude picture can happen in any relationship and to anyone, whatever their age, gender or sexual preference.
+This includes sending 'nude and/or semi-nude pics and/or videos' or 'rude pics' or 'nude and/or semi-nude selfies'.
+Pressuring someone into sending a nude and/or semi-nude picture and/or video can happen in any relationship and to anyone, whatever their age, gender or sexual preference.